The International Steam Pages

 Karel Brouwers writes (4th June 2010):

 "I was reading the report by Thomas Kautzor on the Philippine railway situation in 2007.
 I am happy to report that since then efforts have been underway to preserve the equipment here and establish a Philippine National Railroad museum..
 This effort has been undertaken by the Railway and Industrial Heritage Society of the Philippines with assistance from the PNR.
-You might like to take a peek at our new web site, http://rihspi.mithrilcloud.com/.
+You might like to take a peek at our new web site, http://www.rihspi.org/ link broken 5th April 2019.
 We have restored Buda car # 22 that was mentioned by Mr. Kautzor and it is now on display in the main Station in Tutoban which is no longer unused and is occupied by the Management of the PNR.
 The other railcar mentioned is Buda 21.
 We have that one in a member's warehouse in safe keeping.
 This year the hope of the society is that we will finally get our workshop and some exhibition space for the engines here.
 Plans are to restore and operate the locomotives again.
 Yes it is not real working steam but we will be able to recreate period trains as there are several still existing freight wagons..."

 South Korea